ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/larynx_cancer/cancer_model.rst

 .. todo::

-   Add definition of each cancer.
+   Add definition of larynx cancer.
 In particular, find data about global prevalence and disease fatal and non fatal description.

 GBD 2017 Modeling Strategy